 Note: For services like Postgres or Redis, which are “final” operations that do not call other services, there is no sub-services graph.

-On the upper-right corner of each graph click on the arrow in order to export your graph into a pre-existing Timeboard:
+On the upper-right corner of each graph, click on the up arrow in order to export your graph into a pre-existing Timeboard.

 For a given resource, Datadog provides you a span analysis breakdown of all matching traces: